Vermont Bounty Hunter Guide: Requirements and Steps

 It is not necessary to complete any formal training to become a bounty hunter or skip tracer in Vermont; however, you need to be at least 18 years old and have no felony convictions.
 You also need to follow the correct processes by obtaining court approval before you can legally apprehend a fugitive.

-Steps to a Career as a Bail Fugitive Recovery Agent in Vermont
+Steps to a Career as a Bounty Hunter in Vermont

 Although a license or formal training is not required, you may want to consider relevant education, training, or mentoring before you attempt to begin a career as a bounty hunter in Vermont.
 Here are our recommended steps to help you become successful in this field of work.